nextcloud/server-packages/debian/readme.md

 ## testbed

-the directory testbed contains all services that may needed to test the nextcloud packages it should test the configuration and services not a correct implementation. to get the infrastructure up and running it uses Docker.
-The subdirectory packer did not belong to the compose file it just provide a docker machine to build the debian packages in case that you will not use a linux machine to build the packages.
+the directory testbed contains all services that may needed to test the nextcloud packages.
+It should test the configuration and services but not a correct implementation.
+To get the infrastructure up and running it uses Docker.
+The subdirectory packer does not belong to the compose file.
+In case you do not have a linux machine, it just provides a docker machine to build the debian packages.

 ### packer

-this container can be used to run the toplevel build.sh without install any buildtool except [docker](https://www.docker.com/get-docker)
+this container can be used to run the toplevel build.sh without installing any buildtool except [docker](https://www.docker.com/get-docker)

 on windows run